troubalex/log/content/posts/working-at-startups.md

 - You get a lot more responsibility than in established companies
 - You might feel very lonely

 I usually tell folks that it really depends on how secure they feel with what they know and what they don't know.
-Chances are that you have to jump into something completely unexpected that **will** make you feel uncomfortable.
-It's okay to feel like that but you should be honest with yourself: can you sit with the uncomfort and do the best you can?
+Chances are that you have to jump into something completely unexpected that _will_ make you feel uncomfortable.
+It's okay to feel like that but you should be honest with yourself: can you sit with the discomfort and do the best you can?